-This week, I listened to an American Staffing Association webinar hosted by Tom Gimbel, Founder & CEO of LaSalle Network.
-The webinar focuses on “B players” and how to develop a strategic plan to increase their engagement.
+I once listened to an American Staffing Association webinar hosted by Tom Gimbel, Founder & CEO of LaSalle Network.
+The webinar focused on “B players” and how to develop a strategic plan to increase their engagement.
 Prior to listening, I had thought engagement was achieved by treating all claims adjusters the same, but the webinar has taught me this is anything but the case.
 Here are key points from the webinar:

 1. Define what a B player is.